 The School of Leadership and Education Sciences offers one Doctor of Philosophy degree in Leadership Studies.
-This program is a 63-unit program that allows students to develop a program consistent with their career goals.
+The degree requires the successful completion of a dissertation.
+This is a 54-unit program that allows students to develop their chosen career goals.